 The House of Hope, Inc. is a treatment facility that provides a safe environment for individuals who desire to rebuild their lives from addictions.

-House of Hope, Inc. founded a halfway house for men in 1971.
-The program started as a residential
+House of Hope, Inc. founded a house for men in 1971.
+The program started as a halfway house residential

-program for chemically dependent men, and is now a full treatment facility.
+program for chemically dependent men.
+In 2009 we became a medium intensity CD treatment facility and no longer a halfway house.
 Currently it serves 29 men and has a completely handicapped accessible suite.

 The residential house for women began October 2006 which can serve up to seven.